 The comb-back is the probably neatest and most formal variation of the slick back hair look.
 Using pomade, gel or wax, use a comb to style your hair into a structured look.
 This is a hairstyle that works in formal and work situations as it keeps your hair smooth and neat.

 The majority of barbers agree that pomade is the best styling product for slicked back hair.
 Pomade comes in three variations Natural, Oil and Water bases.
 Natural pomade will leave your hair with a matte shine.
 On the other hand, the oil and water based pomade’s will give your hair more shine, which creates a smart gelled back hair look.

 Wax is probably the most versatile product you can use for slicking your hair back.
 Although it won’t give you as much shine or manoeuvrability as a pomade, it’s perfect if you want some extra hold.
 Wax is, therefore, a good option if you want a more textured look that remains in one place.

 Clay is great for making your hair appear more natural.
 This product is a lot drier than wax or pomade and gives a much more textured look to your style.
 Apply a pea-sized amount of clay to some towel dried hair and create a messy slick back look for a modern style.

 Comb vs Fingers

 A comb and your fingers are the quintessential tools for styling your hair.
 Everybody styles their hair using their fingers, whether it’s a quick run through in the morning or a touch up on a night out.
-If you’re not bothered about structure, then adding the product and running it backwards through your hair is a great and time effective way of slicking back your hair.
+If you’re not bothered about structure, then adding the product and running it back through your hair is a great and time effective way of slicking back your hair.

 However, if you want your hair to be smooth and slick then the comb is your new best friend.
 The comb adds precision to styling, making the hair smooth, slick and structured.